Day camps in the Berkeley/Oakland/Albany/El Cerrito area

 And don’t miss Kiddie Koncierge (www.kiddiekoncierge.com) another parent labor of love with lots of recommendations for fun kid friendly activities - and some good kid travel info and stuff for parental escapes as well.

-right into the summer, others fill as early as mid February
+the summer, others fill as early as mid February

 (Kids n' Clay, LHS, the Cal Sports & Science combo and Skateboard camp,